Bushy Park: Flora and fauna

 Bushy Park is part of the Bushy Park and Home Park SSSI designated in September 2014 for its range of semi-natural habitats such as acid and neutral grassland, scrubland, woodland, and wood pasture.
 There is an internationally important assemblage of invertebrates due to the mosaic of habitats including two hundred veteran trees.

-A fungus gnat – a type of fly – new to the UK was found in the Waterhouse Woodland Gardens by entomologist Peter Chandler and identified as Grzegorzekia bushyae and also known as the Bushy Gnat.
+A fungus gnat – a type of fly – new to the UK was found in the Waterhouse Woodland Gardens by entomologist Peter Chandler and identified as Grzegorzekia bushyae and also known as the Bushy gnat.
 This fly has since been found in a forest in south-east France.

 Transport

 Church Grove Gate opposite St John's church, Hampton Wick, is the park's closest gate to Kingston Bridge and Kingston Town centre.

 The closest railway stations are Hampton Court in East Molesey to the south, Hampton Wick to the east, Teddington and Fulwell to the north, and Hampton to the west.
 All are within a 10- to 20-minute walk.

-Transport for London bus routes 111, 216, and 411 pass the Hampton Court Gate on Hampton Court Road (the main southern entrance to the Park).
+Transport for London bus routes 111, 216, and 411, as well as Falcon bus 461 all pass the Hampton Court Gate on Hampton Court Road (the main southern entrance to the Park).

 R70, R68, and 285 buses stop near the two Hampton Hill Gates off the High Street, while the R68 also serves the Blandford Road Gate (next to the NPL on Hampton Road, Teddington) before continuing to Hampton Court Green via Hampton Hill.

 To the north, the main Teddington gate on Park Road, and a second on Sandy Lane, are only served by a half-hourly 481 bus service.
-But, the main gate is best reached, either on foot or by bike, from Teddington's town centre, which is served by the 33, 281, 285, 481, R68, and X26 services, via Park Road, or from the railway station.
+But, the main gate is best reached, either on foot or by bike, from Teddington's town centre, which is served by the 33, 281, 285, 481, R68, and SL7 services, via Park Road, or from the railway station.

 The main north and south gates, connected by the Chestnut Avenue private highway, provide vehicle access to traffic from 6.30am until dusk (or to 7.00pm in the winter months).
 There is one straight road through the Park between the two gates but cars are no longer permitted to drive straight through the Park, and can only access respective car parks from either gate.

 There is 24/7 bicycle access via the main avenue between the north and south gates and cycle paths/restricted access private highways across the park.